hawley-jeffrey-bah/payment-accuracy/website/pages/programs/hhs-centers-for-medicare-medicaid-services-cms-medicaid.md

     Mitigation_Strategy: atp6_1
   - Action_Taken: Planned
     Completion_Date: FY2025
+    Description_Action_Taken: HHS offers training, technical assistance, and support to state Medicaid program integrity officials through the Medicaid Integrity Institute.
+HHS will continue these activities in FY 2025.
+    Mitigation_Strategy: app3_1
+  - Action_Taken: Completed
+    Completion_Date: FY2024 Q4
+    Description_Action_Taken: HHS shares Medicare data to assist states and territories with meeting Medicaid screening and enrollment requirements.
+To help alleviate state concerns with the cost of completing the Social Security Administration Death Master File (SSA DMF) check as part of provider screening, HHS worked with the SSA to provide states the DMF.
+HHS also developed the Transformed Medicaid Statistical Information System (T-MSIS) to facilitate state submission of timely claims data to HHS, expand the MSIS dataset, and allow HHS to review the completeness and quality of state MSIS submissions in real-time.
+    Mitigation_Strategy: atp5_1
+  - Action_Taken: Planned
+    Completion_Date: FY2025
     Description_Action_Taken: HHS will continue working with states to implement a robust state-specific Corrective Action Plan process that provides enhanced technical assistance and guidance to states.
     Mitigation_Strategy: app4_1
-  - Action_Taken: Planned
-    Completion_Date: FY2025
-    Description_Action_Taken: Under the Medicaid Eligibility Quality Control program, states design and conduct pilots to evaluate the processes that determine an individual’s eligibility for Medicaid and CHIP benefits.
-The Medicaid Eligibility Quality Control program also reviews eligibility determinations that are not reviewed under Payment Error Rate Measurement, such as denials and terminations.
-States have flexibility in designing pilots to focus on vulnerable or error-prone areas identified.
-HHS will also continue conducting audits of beneficiary eligibility determinations in high-risk states based on a risk assessment that reviewed states with higher eligibility improper payment rates, eligibility errors based on GAO or OIG reports, issues identified by states through the Medicaid Eligibility Quality Control program, and issues identified through HHS’s various corrective action plan oversight processes.
-Unified Program Integrity Coordinators (UPICs) will also  perform numerous functions to detect and prevent fraud, and identify broader vulnerabilities to the integrity of Medicaid.
-    Mitigation_Strategy: app6_1
-  - Action_Taken: Planned
-    Completion_Date: FY2025
-    Description_Action_Taken: HHS will continue to share Medicare data to assist states and territories with meeting Medicaid screening and enrollment requirements.
-      To help alleviate state concerns with the cost of completing the Social Security Administration Death Master File (SSA DMF) check as part of provider screening, HHS will work with the SSA to provide states the DMF.
-    Mitigation_Strategy: app5_1
   Confidence_Level: 95% to <100%
   End_Date: 06/2023
   Hide_Improper_Payment_Estimates_Doughnut_Chart: false